Ecology, Evolution, and Environmental Biology

 One term of statistics.
 Select one of the following: | ||

-BIOL BC2286 | Statistics and Research Design | |
+BIOL BC2286 | STATISTICS & RESEARCH DESIGN | |

-STAT UN1101 | Introduction to Statistics | |
+STAT UN1101 | INTRODUCTION TO STATISTICS | |

-STAT UN1201 | Calculus-Based Introduction to Statistics |
+STAT UN1201 | CALC-BASED INTRO TO STATISTICS |

 Upper Division Courses